On the varieties of the second row of the split Freudenthal-Tits Magic Square: Recognizing the line Grassmannian, half-spin and geometries

 \textbf{Case 1.} Suppose that at least two of the three planes determined by $L_{1},L_{2}$ and $L_{3}$, say $\langle L_{1},L_{2} \rangle $ and $\langle L_{2},L_{3} \rangle$, are not singular.
 Then the \EQ s $H_{{1},{2}}$ (through $L_1$ and $L_2$) and $H_{{2},{3}}$ (through $L_2$ and $L_3$) intersect $H$ only in $x$.
 Consequently the subspaces $\<H,H_{1,2}\>$ and $\<H,H_{2,3}\>$ are $6$-dimensional and hence have a $5$-space $\Sigma$ containing $H$ and $L_2$ in common, which meets each of $\<H_{1,2}\>$ and $\<H_{2,3}\>$ in a plane $\pi_1$ and $\pi_3$, respectively.
 These planes contain $L_2$ and hence contain further singular lines of $H_{1,2}$ and $H_{2,3}$, say $R_1$ and $R_3$, respectively.

 By assumption we have $(R_1,R_3)\neq(L_1,L_3)$ (the latter pair is not contained in a $5$-space together with $H$ and $L_2$).
 Suppose now that $\<R_1,R_3\>$ is a $3$-space.
 Then the latter meets $\<H\>$ in a line $R$, every point of which is on a (necessarily singular) line meeting $R_1$ and $R_3$.
-The Quadrangle Lemma (including $R_1,L_2,R_3$ in the quadrangle together with any line distinct from $L_2$ and meeting $R_1,R_3$ and $R$) implies that $H_{1,2}=H_{2,3}$, a contradiction.
+Let $r$ be any point of $R$.
+Then, since $R_1,R_3$ are two non-intersecting lines and $r$ belongs to the 3-space spanned by $R_1$ and $R_3$, there is a line $T_r$ containing $r$ and intersecting $R_1$ and $R_3$ in two points, say $r_1$ and $r_3$, respectively.
+Any symp through $r_1$ and $r_3$ must meet de symp $H$ in at least the point $r$ (by (MM2)) and so $T_r$ is a singular line.
+Now. we can choose $r$ such that $T_r$ does not intersect $L_2$, and then we have the quadrangle $T_r,R_1,L_2,R_3$.
+The Quadrangle Lemma implies that there is a unique (because the lines are distinct) symp $H^*$ containing this quadrangle.
+But $H^*$ contains $R_1$ and $L_2$, hence must coincide with $H_{1,2}$.
+Similarly, $H^*=H_{2,3}$.
+Consequently, $H_{1,2}=H_{2,3}$, a contradiction.